 The collaboration of New York-based artists Franziska Lamprecht and Hajoe Moderegger whose work on videos and installations center around themes specific to their location.
 Their projects have been shown at New York City’s Eyebeam and Momenta Art Gallery; at Grizedale in England; and at Halle 14, Leipzig.
 In January 2004, they were awarded a Harvestworks New Media Residency.

-An art historian, critic, curator, and public artist, Kirby Gookin is a staff critic for ArtForum and has written numerous articles and reviews on 20th Century art for Artscribe, Arts Magazine, Parkett and other well-known gallery and museum publications.
+An art historian, critic, curator, public artist and staff critic for ArtForum.
+He has written numerous articles and reviews on 20th Century art for Artscribe, Arts Magazine, Parkett and other well-known gallery and museum publications.